 Plan providers are physicians and other health care professionals in our service area that we contract with to provide covered services to our members.
 We credential Plan providers according to national standards.

 We list Plan providers in the provider directory, which we update periodically.
-The list is also on our Web sites at www.myuhc.com and www.uhcfeds.com.
+The provider search tool is available on our Web sites at www.uhcfeds.com.

 Plan facilities